pangpang20/docs.getdbt.com/website/docs/reference/commands/clean.md

 ```

 ## Supported flags

+This section will briefly explain the following flags:

+- `--clean-project-files-only` (default)
+- `--no-clean-project-files-only`

-To view the supported flags for the `dbt clean` command in the terminal, use the `--help` flag like this:
+To view the list of all supported flags for the `dbt clean` command in the terminal, use the `--help` flag, which will display detailed information about the available flags you can use, including its description and usage:

 ```shell
 dbt clean --help
 ```

-This command displays detailed information about the available flags you can use, including its description and usage.

 ### --clean-project-files-only (default)
-Deletes all the paths within the project directory specified in `clean-targets`.
+By default, dbt deletes all the paths within the project directory specified in `clean-targets`.

 :::note
 Avoid using paths outside the dbt project; otherwise, you will see an error.